 Configure your terminal environment for OpenStack

-Environment variables need to be set before you can use the client.
-You can set them using a script provided through the OpenStack web interface.
-You can download this script form the following URL after logging in:
+The environment variables need to be set before you can use the client.
+You can set them using a script provided in the OpenStack web interface.
+You can download this script at the following URL after logging in:

-To download this from within the web interface, navigate to this Access & Security screen, and press Download OpenStack RC File v3.
+To download this in the web interface, navigate to the API Access section, and press Download OpenStack RC File v3.

-Once you have the openrc script from the web UI, you can add the environment variables by typing this into a terminal:
+Once you have the openrc script from the web UI, you can add the environment variables:

 You will be asked to type in a password.
-Use the password for your CSC account.
-Note that using Haka credentials with the command line interface is not yet supported.
+Please use the password of your CSC account because the command line interface does not support yet the usage of credentials from linked accounts, such as Haka or Virtu.
 After doing this, the current terminal session will have the proper environment variables for using the command line tools.
-You will need to do this again if you open a new terminal.
+You need to do this again if you open a new terminal.